NorthernMan54/homebridge-mcuiot/README.md

 3. Update your configuration file, see sample-config.json in this directory.
 4. Install nodemcu-dht-yl69-mdns on your Nodemcu devices, and connect a DHT22 or BME280
 Temperature/Humidity and YL-69 Soil Moisture sensors.
 See https://github.com/NorthernMan54/homebridge-mcuiot/tree/master/nodemcu for details on the NodeMCU build and configuration.

+# Nodemcu Device build

+See
+https://github.com/NorthernMan54/homebridge-mcuiot/tree/master/nodemcu for details on the NodeMCU build and configuration.